 We agreed that I would spend 2 days/week working with Float for a period of 4 weeks initially.
 There was no plan in place about what to do after this time.
 I sought no commitment from them to engage me after that time either.

 I spent this time learning about the company, the product and what was already known about its users.
 I attended stand-ups on the days I worked, met with many people in the company and spent lots of time digging into their data.
 I watched all of the user research recordings that had been done to date.
-At this stage I was learning before opening my mouth.
-While I could quickly see for myself some improvements which could be made to the software, I needed time to establish a deep enough understanding to give good advice.
-There is often an order in which improvements need to be made in order to see any results from the effort.
+At this stage I was learning before suggesting any changes to ways of working.

-It was probably on Week 3 that I started to add value to the team, and when they could clearly see the benefits of my involvement.
+On Week 3 I began adding value to the team.
+They could clearly see the benefits of my involvement.

 By then, I had a greater understanding of how the team worked, what they were working on and why.
 I was able to spot the gaps that I could help to fill.
 The product team was about to embark on a piece of work based on their own user research, but it was still based on a risky assumption that wasn’t evident to them at the time.